 Belafonte wrote in his memoir that he was furious at the landlord’s rejection.
 He famously responded by purchasing the building with partners through a separate corporate entity.
 He then encouraged friends to purchase apartments in what Belafonte and a number of other tenants turned into a co-op.
 Herman and Lenore Rottenberg were among those who worked with Belafonte to make all this happen.

-Belefonte lived in a 21-room apartment in the building for almost 50 years.
-Art on the walls included work by Diego Rivera, Marc Chagall and others.
+Belafonte lived in a 21-room apartment in the building for almost 50 years.
+Art on his walls included work by Diego Rivera, Marc Chagall and others.
 And, a hallway was lined with photographs of Martin Luther King Jr (who we recently discovered gave speeches at The Riverside Church!).

 Featured images c/o Flickr user Lawren